25AliceD/docs/content/github/administering-a-repository/managing-branches-in-your-repository/changing-the-default-branch.md

 ## Prerequisites

 To change the default branch, your repository must have more than one branch.
-For more information, see "[Creating and deleting branches within your repository](/github/collaborating-with-issues-and-pull-requests/creating-and-deleting-branches-within-your-repository#creating-a-branch)."
+For more information, see "[Creating and deleting branches within your repository](v."

 ## Changing the default branch